phpDocumentor/phpDocumentor/docs/internals/project-management.rst

 Project Management
 ==================

-.. note:: This documentation is about hwo the phpDocumentor team is organized and how it determines priorities and which
+.. note:: This documentation is about how the phpDocumentor team is organized and how it determines priorities and which
           tooling to use.
 When you are a user of phpDocumentor you can safely ignore this piece of documentation.

 .. note:: As with many open source projects, the phpDocumentor team consists of a very small number of core contributors